Level0gamedev/fdisk-site/src/fossilizedNostalgia.md

   cover: fossilNos
 ---

-Fossilized Nostalgia is a series of one-off painted gypsum casts originally created in 2018 as a part of a BFA degree.
-It explores the idea of a physical manifestation of the imperfection and reverence of memories.
+Fossilized Nostalgia is a series of one-off, painted gypsum casts originally created in 2018 as a part of a BFA degree.
+The project uses nostalgic icons to explore the idea of imperfection and reverence of memories.

 The series will continue.